ric2b/Vivaldi-browser/chromium/ipc/README.md

 ```

 and you'll also want to define the implementation within
-`//services/data_decoder`, pluging in some appropriate binder so the service
+`//services/data_decoder`, plugging in some appropriate binder so the service
 knows how to bind incoming interface requests to your implementation:

 ``` cpp